xyc/vscode-mdx-preview/README.md

 <AnotherMDX></AnotherMDX>
 ```

-### JavaScript Preview (Experimental)
+### JavaScript/TypeScript Preview
-If you have a JavaScript file that renders to the `#root` element, you can also preview that using MDX Preview.
+If you have a JavaScript or TypeScript file that renders to the `#root` element, you can also preview that using MDX Preview.
 For example, you can preview the `index.js` file from your react app:

 ```js
 // index.js